schachmat/wego/README.md

 6. If you're visiting someone in e.g. London over the weekend, just run `wego 4 London` or `wego London 4` (the ordering of arguments makes no difference) to get the forecast for the current and the next 3 days.
+7. OPTIONAL - By default the temperature is displayed in Celsius.
+To display in Fahrenheit, add the `"Unit" : "F"` to your `.wegorc`.

 ##License

 Copyright (c) 2015,  <teichm@in.tum.de>